Careless Whisper: Speech-to-Text Hallucination Harms: Introduction

-We further provide a thematic categorization of the types of harms arising from hallucinations (including transcriptions involving violence, identified names, and potentially phishing website links).
-We finally hypothesize on two underlying mechanisms that likely result in these hallucinations, showcasing the disproportionate harms to individuals with speech disorders.
-The uncovered disparities could have massive legal ramifications in real-world applications of speech-to-text.
+In Section~\ref{sec:categorize}, we further provide a thematic categorization of the types of harms arising from hallucinations (including transcriptions involving violence, identified names, and potentially phishing website links).
+In Section~\ref{sec:analysis}, we hypothesize on two underlying mechanisms that likely result in these hallucinations, showcasing the disproportionate harms to individuals with speech impairments.
+In Section~\ref{sec:implications}, we discuss the ethical and legal ramifications of the uncovered disparities in real-world applications of speech-to-text.
+We conclude in Section~\ref{sec:calls} with calls to action.